AFROJACK Just 'Can't Stop' - SPIN

 And the people around you could enable you to just think that’s the key to everything.
 Post-COVID, everything started up again.
 I started getting back into that old cycle, and I was like, okay, no, I’m done.
 I can’t enjoy it anymore.

-Next week I’m performing at Ultra under Kapushon in the daytime, and then in the evening as AFROJACK.
+Next week I’m performing at Ultra under Kapuchon in the daytime, and then in the evening as AFROJACK.
 So that’s what I’m excited about.

 As a DJ, I play a lot of techno, a lot of electronic stuff.
 I play a lot of trap dubstep nowadays.
 Since last summer I started playing a lot of drum and bass, even though I never released a drum and bass record.
 I grew up on it back when I was a kid.